Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Abstract

 \section{Abstract}

-The next generation of gravitational wave detectors will move to cryogenic operation in order to reduce thermal noise and thermal distortion.
-This necessitates a change in mirror substrate with silicon being a good candidate.
-Birefringence is an effect that will degrade the sensitivity of a detector and is of greater concern in silicon due to its crystalline nature.
-We measure the birefringence in a $<100>$ float zone silicon beamsplitter since we expect there to be a large inherent birefringence due to the spatial dispersion effect.
-We observe that the birefringence varied between $3.44 \pm 0.12 \times 10^{-7}$ and $1.63 \pm 0.05 \times 10^{-7}$ and estimate the birefringence along the $<110>$ axis to be $1.64 \pm 0.5 \times 10^{-6}$ at $2\mu m$.
-We demonstrate this effect and argue that it strengthens the case for $2\mu m$ and $<100>$ silicon.
+Cryogenic silicon test masses could reduce thermal noise and thermal distortions in the next generation of gravitational wave detectors.
+Birefringence is an effect that can degrades the sensitivity of a detector and is of greater concern in silicon as it is a crystalline material.
+This is particularly problematic for the beam splitter.
+We measure the birefringence in a \textlangle\num{100}\textrangle\space float zone silicon optic oriented at \ang{45} to the incident light as in the case of a beamsplitter.
+There is inherent birefringence due to the spatial dispersion effect.
+We observe that the birefringence varied between \numlist{3.44(0.12)e-7; 1.63(0.05)e-7} and estimate the birefringence along the \textlangle\num{110}\textrangle\space axis to be \num{1.64(0.05)e-6} at \qty{2000}{\nm}.
+We conclude that spatial dispersion induced birefringence does not preclude silicon from use as a beamsplitter substrate.